Marcel Bucard: World War II

 After the Fall of France during World War II and the start of Nazi Germany's occupation of France and of Vichy France, Bucard's Parti was again active (from 1941), now as a collaborationist force.
 Bucard called upon his Francists to give whatever support they could to the Germans, including military intelligence and information on the Resistance.
 His role in the period was, however, limited, as he was usually absent since he suffered from old wounds.
 He was still a co-founder of the Légion des volontaires français contre le bolchevisme.
 After the Normandy landings, he argued that Francists should join the French Waffen SS or French/foreign units in the National Socialist Motor Corps or the Kriegsmarine.

 Death

 In 1946, after the German defeat, Bucard was sentenced to death for treason, and a month later executed by firing squad at the Fort de Châtillon.
+Marcel Bucard went to the firing squad while singing the Catholic song "Je suis chrétien!
+Voilà ma gloire" (I am a Christian, that is my Glory).

 At his trial, the prosecutor, Vassart, accused the Francists of routinely infiltrating French resistance groups to betray them to the Germans, of numerous crimes, including the murder of opponents and violently resisting French police even before the Liberation, and Bucard was blamed for the deaths of Soviet and French combatants because of his wholehearted support for the German occupier and his recruitment activities on behalf of the LVF, the Milice and the French Waffen SS.